 Do white cannabis seeds grow?

 Many growers have heard the myth that white weed seeds are not as viable as black or brown seeds and are less likely to germinate.
 This is entirely untrue.
-At Weedseedsexpress, we have undertaken numerous germination tests and are completely confident in their quality.
-In fact, our test revealed that white seeds are more likely to germinate sooner than black seeds which has been confirmed by numerous of other seed banks
+At WeedSeedsExpress, we have undertaken numerous germination tests and are completely confident in their quality.

 Are white weed seeds female?

-Apart from the white weed seeds we want to go a little deeper into white weed species.
+Apart from growing white weed seeds, we want to dive a little deeper into the cultivation and consumption of white weed species.

 White weed is delicious, and often less intense than other varieties, so it is good for indoor or stealth grows.
-White strains are normally Indica-dominant and grow thick, bushy colas and have a rapid flowering phase.
-Even though most white strains are directly descended from White Widow, this isn’t always true - some white varieties are classed as White because of their high resin content.
+White seeds are often Indica-dominant and grow thick, bushy colas and have a rapid flowering phase.
+Even though most white cannabis strains are directly descended from White Widow, this isn’t always the case: some white varieties are classed as White because of their high resin content.